 Although cruise lines don’t generally impose limits on the amount of luggage, you can take on your trip, for health and safety reasons there are limits on the weight of each piece of luggage which is usually 50 lbs or 23 Kg.
 The other consideration is the amount of space in your stateroom to store your luggage.

 From experience, we have found that you can generally store up to 4 medium-sized suitcases under a double bed.
 If there isn’t sufficient space to store your luggage, many cruise lines will offer to do this for you in one of the crew storage areas.
-Of course, if you are flying to pick up your cruise ship, you will need to comply with the airline’s baggage allowances.
+Of course, if you are flying to pick up your cruise ship, you must comply with the airline’s baggage allowances.

-That means using a Cruise Packing List and methodically checking all the things you might need.
-If you are on an extended cruise vacation travelling through various climates, you may need several sets of clothing.
-On a recent trip to Antarctica, we started our journey in San Antonio, Chile, where the weather was hot with temperatures in the nineties, so we needed light clothes, shorts et al. In contrast, once in Antarctica it was freezing.
+How to pack for a cruise means using a Cruise Packing List and methodically checking everything you might need.
+If you are on an extended cruise vacation travelling through various climates, you may need several clothing sets.
+On a recent trip to Antarctica, we started our journey in San Antonio, Chile, where the weather was hot, with temperatures in the nineties, so we needed light clothes, shorts, etc. In contrast, once in Antarctica, it was freezing.
 We required several layers of protective clothing to stay warm.

 The bottom line is that packing your suitcase for a cruise is a very personal task.
-Some prefer to pack as many clothes into their luggage as possible, while others are paranoid about making sure garments do not get creased or wrinkled.
+Some prefer to pack as many clothes into their luggage as possible, while others are paranoid about ensuring garments are not creased or wrinkled.
 Maybe, like us, you prefer to be more organized?

 DIVIDE YOUR LUGGAGE.
 For those travelling with a spouse or companion, always divide your checked items into two suitcases.
 That way, if one is lost, you will both have some clothes to wear.
 It would be terrible for your spouse to have all of his/her clothes and you to have nothing but your carry-on.
 Also, be sure to carry-on anything that you cannot live without for a couple of days (medicines, swimsuit, clean underwear), just in case your luggage is lost or delayed.

 Everyone has a view when it comes to cruise packing.
 Seasoned travellers say you should roll your clothes, but others recommend folding them into a bundle.
-Another school of thought is to use some of the fantastic travel tools available like packing cubes or compression bags.
+Another school of thought is using some fantastic travel tools, like packing cubes or compression bags.